FedericoMainettiGambera/ENTITY-RELATION-DataStructure-high-efficiency-/README.md

-# High efficiency Entity-Relation Data Structure
+# High efficiency Entity-Relationship Data Structure

 Project for "Alithm and Principles of Computer Science" course of Politecnico di Milano.